holepunchto/bare-module-traverse/README.md

 #### `for await (const dependency of dependencies)`

 Asynchronously iterate the module graph.
-If one or both of `readModule` or `listPrefix` returns promises, these will be awaited.
+If `readModule` returns a promise or `listPrefix` returns a promise generator, these will be awaited.
 The same comments as `for (const dependency of dependencies)` apply.

 ### Resolution